ibexa/documentation-developer/docs/content_management/locations.md

 In other words, the **Users** Location contains the actual Users and User Groups, which can be viewed by selecting the **Users** tab in the Admin Panel.
 The default ID number of the **Users** Location is 5.
-It contains a User Group Content item.
+It contains User Group content items.

 ### Forms [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]